httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    While
    [mid-stream trailers](https://github.com/httpwg/http-core/issues/313#issuecomment-584389706)
    are interesting, since this specification is a rewrite of [RFC3230] we do not think we should face that.
-As a first thought, future works on digest-algorithms may consider mid-stream trailers though.
+As a first thought, nothing in this document precludes future work that would find a use for mid-stream trailers, for example an incremental digest-algorithm.
+A document defining such a digest-algorithm is best positioned to describe how it is used.

 # Acknowledgements
 {:numbered="false"}